Eligibility Criteria for UPSC Exam.

 Exam undertaken commonly known as IAS exam is officially called the UPSC Civil Services Exam or CSE.
 The UPSC CSE consists of 3 levels – Preliminary, Mains, and the Interview.

 Cracking an IAS exam is not an easy task as mentioned before because of the competition involved.
 Moreover, it is one the toughest competition exam to get through, but that does not imply, it is impossible for a candidate with right attitude and approach.

 Civil Services Examination (CSE) / IAS Exam

 - UPSC is the agency authorized by the government to be held responsible for selecting the right candidates for this service.
-Every year only near 1000 aspirants is selected for all the major all-India 24 services combined.
-The number of candidates who applied for IAS Exam was almost 9 lakhs in 2015, out of which only half of them could appear on the exam day.
+Every year only near 1000 aspirants are chosen for all the major all-India 24 services combined.
+The number of candidates who applied for IAS Exam was almost nine lakhs in 2018, out of which only half of them could appear on the exam day.

-- IAS Exam is generally considered as the hardest exam in the world, including the exam duration (extends 1 year), depth of the syllabus and obviously the competition involved.
-The first stage of the exam – Preliminary (objective) – is normally organized in August, while the second stage, Mains (written), is organized near December.
+- IAS Exam is considered as the hardest exam in the world, including the exam duration (extends one year), depth of the syllabus and apparently the competition involved.
+The first stage of the exam – Preliminary (objective) – is usually organized in August, while the second stage, Mains (written), is arranged near December.
 Those who clear Mains will have to face interview/personality test during April-May time.
-The final result normally comes in June.
+The final result comes typically in June.

 Conditions for considering the application Ineligible for IAS Exam: